jeroenmoons/drl_banana/README.md

 ### Running the project

-There are two ways to run the project.
-One trains an agent from scratch, the other shows you a pre-trained agent performing.
+The project is run from the command line.
+There are two entry points.
+One trains an agent from scratch, the other shows you an agent performing a single episode.

 #### Training an agent

-TODO: how to train a new agent from scratch, or resume training from a checkpoint.
+To train a new agent, run the train.py script.
+It currently only supports training a DQN agent so no command line arguments are necessary.

+TODO: describe checkpoints.

 #### Watching an agent